 If you'll be driving on your trip to Mexico, at some point sooner or later you will need to buy gas.
-Not to worry: it is a fairly straightforward process, but there are a few things you should keep in mind.
+It's a fairly straightforward process, but there are a few things you should keep in mind.
 If you'll be traveling long distances, remember to fill up your tank at major towns because there can be long stretches of highway with no gas stations.
 Should you run out of gas near a small village, ask around and you will likely find someone who sells gas from containers out of a local shop or home.

 Prior to 2018, petrol was a nationalized resource in Mexico, and only one company was authorized to sell gas: Pemex.
 Since this was a state-owned company, all Pemex stations across Mexico sold gas at the same price, so there was no need to look around for the best deal.
 Since 2018, the market has opened to other gas companies and now there is some competition, so you may find a slight difference in price at different stations.